divonlan/genozip/docs/advanced.rst

           |

-.. option:: --show-dict=field  ZUC.
+.. option:: --show-dict[=field]  ZUC.
 Show dictionaries read/written for each vblock.
-With optional <field> (eg CHROM ; RNAME ; POS ; AN etc) shows only that one field.
+With optional <field> (use --STATS to see the field names in the file) shows only that one field.

           |